CANTENDI SA PASCHIXEDDA: Traditional Sardinian Christmas Carols

 - The birth of Christmas songs: Notte de chelu, cand'es nadu Gesus in sa grutta

-- Pietro Casu: priest protagonist of the cultural reality of his time
+- Pietro Casu: a priest who was a protagonist of the cultural reality of his time

 - Christmas in Sardinia as told by Grazia Deledda